Unprecedented sanctions hit 'millionaire migrant traffickers'

 Others in the group are accused of selling migrants as "sex slaves" and being responsible for some of the worst migrant boat disasters in the Mediterranean.

-The motion for sanctions was filed to the UN Security Council's Libya sanctions committee by The Netherlands, supported by France, Germany, the United Kingdom and the United States.
+The motion for sanctions was filed to the UN Security Council's Libya sanctions committee by the Netherlands, supported by France, Germany, the United Kingdom and the United States.
 It followed a months-long investigation by a panel of UN experts.
 Russia put a "technical hold" on the motion in May and requested more evidence, but dropped its objection on Thursday.

 It's the first time the committee has slapped international sanctions on individuals for human trafficking.